Pau Que Nasce Torto / Melô do Tchan

-Pau Que Nasce Torto / Melô do Tchan is a song by the Brazilian Pagode group É o Tchan!, released in 1995.
-Originally two different songs that was restorative written by Cau Lima and the duo Cissinho e Bieco, The song was part of the first album of the group, É o Tchan!, and became the biggest international success of the group.
-Being featuring in the movie Cinderela Baiana.
-The song managed to have a remix titled É O Tchan, that was released as a single in Europe and Latin America.
+"Pau Que Nasce Torto / Melô do Tchan" is a song by the Brazilian Pagode group É o Tchan!, released in 1995.
+Originally two different songs that were respectively written by Cau Lima and the duo Cissinho e Bieco, the song was part of the first album of the group, É o Tchan!, and became their biggest international success.
+It was featured in the film Cinderela Baiana.
+The song was also issued as a remix titled "É O Tchan" that was released as a single in Europe and Latin America.

-In Spain, the song became one of the song of the summer in 1996, appearing in the recognized compilation Caribe Mix.
-In Europe, the group played in various national programs to promote the song.
+In Spain, the song became one of the songs of the summer in 1996, appearing on the compilation Caribe Mix.
+In Europe, the group played on various national programs to promote the song.